A handy mtb setup guide for your rebound settings

 mtb setup guide for the rebound of your shock

 We want to explain to you how you can adjust Rebound settings to your SAG.
 We do it by a practical test.
 You can do it pretty much anywhere.
 You just need to find a curb, where you can drop down with your mtb.
 Maybe the curb is as big as about 20 cm and you are perfectly set.
-Now fully close (-) rabbit clockwise the rebound.
+Now fully counter-clockwise (+) rabbit the rebound.
 You can drop down the curb and you will probably feel two oscillations.
-This means the rebound is two fast.
+This means the rebound is too fast.
 If not, the rebound is ok and we are done here with the mtb setup guide.
-So to make your rebound slower and decrease the amount of the second oscillation, turn your rebound 2 clicks counter-clockwise.
+So to make your rebound slower and decrease the amount of the second oscillation, turn your rebound 2 clicks clockwise.

 Keep on going and further improve

 Next up in this mtb setup guide focused on rebound you should drop down the curb again.
 This time the second oscillation should be less intense.
 This means we are on the right track.
 All you need to do now, is turn the rebound counter-clockwise click by click and do the curb test, until your rebound feels good and the second oscillation is pretty much gone.
 Then you have adjusted the rebound of shock the right way and you will have a great riding experience with a lot of safety.

 Download the sagly app for free and tune your suspension